Family Lines

 far.
 I’m trying to trace records before 1875 for my great,

 great, great grandfather.
 His name was John Prince.
 He was a cordwainer by trade and lived in Welsh Row, Nantwich.
-The census
+The

 record of 1875 is the earliest I am able to find.

-Andy Prince, Nantwich
+Andy Prince, Nantwich FEBRUARY 2013

-Paul Simpson replied:
+Paul Simpson replies:

 Can you give me a bit more to work

-on than a name please?
+on than a name, please?
 Do you know when he was born and where?

-You say census of 1875 but that isn't possible.
+You say Census of 1875 but that isn't possible.
 It would have to

 be 1881 or in 10 years jumps from there.